nrfconnect/sdk-nrf/doc/nrf/libraries/networking/azure_iot_hub.rst

 The Azure IoT Hub library requires provisioning of the following certificates and a private key for a successful TLS connection:

-1. `DigiCert Global Root G2`_ - The root CA certificate, used to verify the server's certificate chain while connecting.
+1. `DigiCert Global Root G2`_ - The root CA certificate used to verify the server's certificate chain while connecting.
-#. `Baltimore CyberTrust Root Certificate`_ - Azures legacy root CA certificate, needed to verify the Azure server's  that haven't migrated to `DigiCert Global Root G2`_ yet.
+#. `Baltimore CyberTrust Root Certificate`_ - Azure's legacy root CA certificate needed to verify the Azure server's that have not migrated to `DigiCert Global Root G2`_ yet.
 #.
-Public device certificate - generated by the procedures described in REMOVED , used by Azure IoT Hub to authenticate the device.
+Device certificate - Generated by the procedures described in :ref:`azure_generate_certificates`, used by Azure IoT Hub to authenticate the device.
 #.
 Private key of the device.

 .. important::